actionhero/actionhero/site/source/includes/docs/ops/running_actionhero.md

 });
 ```

-While **NOT** encouraged, you can always instantiate an actionhero server yourself.
-Perhaps you wish to combine actionhero with an existing project.
+While **NOT** encouraged, you can always instantiate an ActionHero server yourself.
+Perhaps you wish to combine ActionHero with an existing project.
 Here's how!
 Take note that using these methods will not work for actionCluster, and only a single instance will be started within your project.

-Feel free to look at the source of `./node_modules/actionhero/bin/include/start` to see how the main actionhero server is implemented for more information.
+Feel free to look at the source of `./node_modules/actionhero/bin/include/start` to see how the main ActionHero server is implemented for more information.

-You can programmatically control an actionhero server with `actionhero.start(params, callback)`, `actionhero.stop(callback)` and `actionhero.restart(callback)`
+You can programmatically control an ActionHero server with `actionhero.start(params, callback)`, `actionhero.stop(callback)` and `actionhero.restart(callback)`

-From within actionhero itself (actions, initilizers, etc), you can use `api.commands.start`, `api.commands.stop`, and `api.commands.restart` to control the server.
+From within ActionHero itself (actions, initilizers, etc), you can use `api.commands.start`, `api.commands.stop`, and `api.commands.restart` to control the server.

 ## Signals